hmlongco/Factory/README.md

 ** This is a breaking change from 1.0. **

+Discussion and comments on the changes are occurring in [Discussions](https://github.com/hmlongco/Factory/discussions).
+Go there if you have something to say or if you want to stay up to date.

+We now resume our originally scheduled README...

 ## Why Something New?

 The first dependency injection system I wrote was [Resolver](https://github.com/hmlongco/Resolver).
 That open source project, while quite powerful and still in use in many applications, suffered from a few drawbacks.